-Chemical potential has units of kilojoules per mole, which are not particularly “user friendly” for an index, so I developed a proprietary scale based on chemical potential that ranges from 0 to 10.
 This index or scale essentially covers the range of drying stresses produced by the temperature and relative humidity levels typically encountered in the indoor environment.
 The resulting Dry Skin Index is therefore based on a thermodynamic property of water that influences skin hydration as well as its related biochemical and biomechanical properties.

 Similar to the UV Index, the Dry Skin Index is broken down into five categories for convenience in interpreting the magnitude of humidity and temperature skin stressors:

 The Dry Skin Index increases as indoor air becomes dryer and cooler.